Brent falls below $116 after two-day surge; Syria conflict eyed

 U.S. crude stockpiles rose almost 3 million barrels to 362 million barrels last week, data from the U.S. Energy Information Administration showed on Wednesday, far exceeding a forecast of a 0.2 million barrel build in a Reuters poll.

-Crude stocks at Cushing, Oklahoma, have dropped 26 percent since the end of June to 36.59 million barrels, falling 837,000 barrels last week as crude supply is diverted elsewhere after pipeline bottlenecks eased.
+Crude stocks at Cushing, Oklahoma, have dropped 26 percent since the end of June to 36.59 million barrels, falling 837,000 barrels last week.

-Analysts expect U.S. crude futures to weaken against Brent, keeping the spread at more than $5 a barrel, as oil production in the United States continue to rise from shale resources.

-"While improved infrastructure will allow greater volumes to reach the Gulf Coast from Cushing, the inability to export U.S. crude volumes will eventually ensure that the previous overhang of crude at Cushing will merely be transferred to the Gulf Coast," BNP Paribas analysts said in a note.